xianweics/filemanager-plugin/README.md

 ## options

-> Global configuration for file manger operation
+> The global configuration for file manager operation

 - `parallel {Number}`: Use multi-process parallel running to improve the task speed.
 Max number of concurrent runs: `os.cpus().length - 1`.
 Default is closing.